RobertJLewis/RiBL/ReadMe.md

-Company Overiew
+Project Milestone 1 for Code Institute Full-Stack Development Program: HTML/CSS Essentials
-    RiBL Capital is an autonomous trading company, focused on leveraging advanced automated trading bots to execute strategic buy and sell decisions within the financial markets.
-Ai bots (names Solomon) will autonomously analyze market trends, assess real-time data, and execute trades based on sophisticated algorithms, with the potential to integrate machine learning for improved decision-making over time.
-By utilizing this cutting-edge technology, RiBL Capital aims to create a seamless and highly efficient trading system that operates independently, optimizing market opportunities with minimal human intervention, while also exploring additional cloud platforms for enhanced functionality.
+    This project is a Front End website for RIBL Capital, an autonomous trading company that leverages advanced AI bots, including one named Solomon, to execute strategic buy and sell decisions in the financial markets.
+The website is designed to introduce RIBL to potential clients, showcase its innovative brand, and highlight its cutting-edge services.
+Solomon autonomously analyzes market trends, assesses real-time data, and executes trades based on sophisticated algorithms, with the potential to integrate machine learning for enhanced decision-making over time.
+By utilizing this technology, RIBL Capital aims to create a highly efficient, independent trading system that optimizes market opportunities with minimal human intervention, while also exploring additional cloud platforms for improved functionality.
+The site is user-friendly and interactive, allowing visitors to connect with RIBL through a contact form and social media channels.

     Users of this website will be able to learn more about the company, the AI trading bot, and the investment sectors it targets.
 The launch is planned for 2025, and the website is fully responsive, ensuring a seamless experience on all screen sizes.

+    assets/images/screen-size mockup.png

+ReadMe Table Content:
+    Introduction

+    Wireframes & Designs
+        Home Page
+        Solomon Page
+        Newsletter Page

+    Website Features
+        Navbar
+        Header
+        Theme & Color
+        Small i
+        Footer

+    Website pages
+        Index.html
+            Count-down timer
+            Warren buffet
+            Investment sector cards explained

+        Solomon Page

+        Newsletter Page

+    Testing
+        SEO: Lighthouse results
+        HTML testing
+        CSS testing
+        Bugs

+    Deployment

+    Credits

 Initial wireframes: